Tom McGrath Writers Room

 How does it work?

 Desks are available to let on a part-time basis for £22.50 per month in the Tom McGrath Writers' Room.
-Furnished with desks and chairs, the room can accommodate up to five playwrights full-time (ten writers part-time) and includes access to the Plays Library, wireless internet and printing facilities.
+Furnished with desks and chairs, the room can accommodate up to five playwrights at a time and includes access to the Plays Library, wireless internet and printing facilities.